By entering the Queensland Training Awards, you agree to abide by the following conditions of entry:

 All nominations must be submitted online via the Queensland Training Awards online nomination portal.

-The closing date for nominations is Sunday 17 March 2019.
+The closing date for nominations was Sunday 17 March 2019.

 Nominees for the individual categories must be an Australian citizen or permanent resident of Australia and have completed, be due to complete or deliver training in Queensland.